 It was an uproarious end to a fantastic festival, one that I can't wait for next year.
 If I increase my show attendance next year by the same amount I did this year (5x as many), it looks like I'll be attending 25 shows next year!
 Wait, I don't think that's physically possible (they have less shows, many of which are at the same time).
 Regardless, I plan to check out a lot more, because I feel that even 5 wasn't nearly enough to scratch the surface of this festival, one which is becoming increasingly popular for the comics coming through (I overheard "most fun comedy festival in Canada" a couple times from comedians over the course of the weekend).
 And let me tell you: if the performers enjoy themselves, the audience will end up enjoying themselves even more!

-Keep checking out ShowbizMonkeys.com throughout the year for tons of comedy coverage, including working with the Winnipeg Comedy Festival year-round, great interviews with the top comedians from the United States and Canada, and in the near future, continuing coverage of the New York City comedy scene.
+Keep checking out ShowbizMonkeys.com throughout the year for tons of comedy coverage, including working with the Winnipeg Comedy Festival year-round, great interviews with the top comedians from the United States and Canada.

 HOT THESPIAN ACTION...
 IN ACTION: